Reading-eScience-Centre/coverage-jsapi/README.md

 This is based on [CoverageJSON](https://github.com/neothemachine/coveragejson) but abstracts over it to make it exchangeable.
 It's purpose is to serve as a common interface that libraries can implement and depend on.

 Start here: [`Coverage` objects](Coverage.md)

+## Acknowledgments

+This project is developed within the [MELODIES project](http://www.melodiesproject.eu).